SethMMorton/natsort/docs/source/howitworks.rst

 get in the way of a user's program by introducing a performance penalty to their code.
-To that end, I do not feel like my adventures down the rabbit hole of optimization of coercion functions was a waste; I can confidently look users in the eye and say I took every option to ensure :mod:`natsort` is as performant as possible.
+To that end, I do not feel like my adventures down the rabbit hole of optimization of coercion functions was a waste; I can confidently look users in the eye and say I considered every option in ensuring :mod:`natsort` is as efficient as possible.
 This is why if `fastnumbers`_ is installed it will be used for this step, and otherwise the hybrid method will be used.